SaladGunderscore/Xray-TPC-Full/README.md

 'tpc_bits_bridge_test' - Sends bits to the PDA, The Player loses Rubles each time a bit is donated.
 (Bits * 10 is the default.
 This is changed in ../scripts/tpc_bits_actions.script)
-'tpc_subs_bridge_test'- Subscriber functions (Spawns hostile monolith hit squad near the player) 'twitch_to_stalker' - Chat Functions in PDA
+'tpc_subs_bridge_test'- Subscriber functions (Spawns hostile monolith hit squad near the player) 'twitch_to_stalker' - Chat Functions in PDA, plans to exclude bots soon.

 PLEASE USE THIS HOWEVER YOU WISH